sc0ttkclark/wordpress-fields-api/docs/object-types-and-names.md

-# The difference between Object Types and Object Names
+# The difference between Object Types and Object Subtypes

 ## Object Types